jadach1/CRUD_Example/README.txt

 CONSTRAINT person_pkey PRIMARY KEY (id)
 );

-once you have cloned the repo you can run the command "node server.js" and proceed to https://localhost:3000/
+once you have cloned the repo you can run the command "node server.js" and proceed to https://localhost:3000/ , you will first need the correct password in the string located inside server.js

 NOTE:  node version upon creation was v10.14.1